blurrycontour/zuul-gerrit/doc/source/user/jobs.rst

 zuul.child_jobs is empty, all jobs will be marked as SKIPPED.
 Invalid child jobs are stripped and ignored, if only invalid jobs are listed it is the same as providing an empty list to zuul.child_jobs.

-Any values other than those in the ``zuul`` hierarchy will be supplied as Ansible variables to child jobs.
-These variables have less precedence than any other type of variable in Zuul, so be sure their names are not shared by any job variables.
-If more than one parent job returns the same variable, the value from the later job in the job graph will take precedence.

 .. _build_status: